Parenting

 Inadequate Sun Protection for Young Babies

-Sunscreen isn’t necessarily the answer for babies under 6 months.
+Sunscreen isn’t necessarily the answer for babies under 6 months old.
 Instead, the American Academy of Pediatrics recommends keeping babies under 6 months out of direct sunlight.
-This is because younger babies don’t yet sweat as adults do, and they are more prone to overheating and heat stroke.
-Their delicate and thin skin also burns more easily in the sun and is more likely to see side effects from sunscreen, like irritation or rash.
+Younger babies don’t yet sweat as adults do, and they are more prone to overheating and heat stroke.
+Their delicate and thin skin also burns more easily in the sun.
+It’s also more likely to see side effects from sunscreen, like irritation or rash.
 That said, sunscreen can be applied to small areas of the skin that are uncovered by clothing or hats on babies younger than 6 months, according to the AAP.

 Riding Down the Slide with Your Child

-If you’re a parent, your child has probably asked you to ride down the slide with them at the park before.
+Your child has probably asked you to ride down the slide with them at the park.
 While this might seem like a fun and harmless activity, their foot can easily catch the side of the slide when going down on someone’s lap, and the twisting force may lead to a broken leg.
 In fact, the majority of injuries on slides by infants and toddlers are broken legs caused by sliding down on someone else’s lap.
 If your little one isn’t comfortable going on the slide by themselves yet, it’s best to just sit it out until they are—or offer to hold their hand as they go down.

 Hot Campfire Coals